XuanCao-CX/Spatial-CUT-Tag_analyse_pipeline/README.md

 Here is the [tutorial](https://github.com/XuanCao-CX/Spatial-CUT-Tag_analyse_pipeline/blob/main/2.H3K4me3_spatial_gene_and_modules_in_Giotto.ipynb) for identifying H3K4me3 spatial genes and modules.

 Here is the [tutorial](https://github.com/XuanCao-CX/Spatial-CUT-Tag_analyse_pipeline/blob/main/5.H3K27me3_spatial_gene_and_modules_in_Giotto.ipynb) for identifying H3K27me3 spatial genes and modules.

+### 4.Multi-scale chromatin state annotation by using diHMM

+We applied the diHMM method to identify both nucleosome- and domain-level chromatin states, using its Python/C++ implementation.
+The fragments of H3K4me3 across each cluster were divided into 100 bp bins, and the fragment counts were binarized by using n=5 cutoff.
+Next, we trained the diHMM model by using the following parameter setting: domain_size=5, domain_states=2, bin_states=2, bin_size=100.

+Here is the [tutorial](https://github.com/XuanCao-CX/Spatial-CUT-Tag_analyse_pipeline/blob/main/3.diHMM_domain_calling%20.ipynb) for running diHMM.

+### 5.Integration of H3K4me3 and H3K27me3 data

+Here is the [tutorial](https://github.com/XuanCao-CX/Spatial-CUT-Tag_analyse_pipeline/blob/main/4.align_spots.H3K27me3_to_H3K4me3.ipynb) for align two modilities.